chris2top/lewansoul-lx16a/README.md

-LewanSoul LX-16A servos driver & GUI
+LewanSoul LX-16A servos driver & GUI (python 2.7)
 ====================================

+maximulkin's LewanSoul LX-16A servo driver is initially implemented to be used witn Python 3.x.
+As I am using the drive in a ROS project i am limited by using python 2.7.
+Thus this fork implements a LX-16A servo driver while still providing all the interfafes described in its original implementation.

 LewanSoul LX-16A is a wonderful servos although using them requires implementing custom serial protocol and you need to configure them